What is Surgical Trauma?

 Pain

-Postoperative pain is a common symptom of “what is surgical trauma.”
+Postoperative pain is a common symptom of surgical trauma.
 This is because incisions and tissue manipulation can cause discomfort.

 Management of Pain